yingshaoxo/yingshaoxo/README.md

 # Hi there 👋 I'm your friend, yingshaoxo

-I can code with Python, Typescript, CPP, Dart.
+I can code with Python, Typescript, CPP.

+> I don't wanna be a failure.

 <!-- Got a part time job recentely
 I'm looking for a way to constantly improve my English speaking ability.
 (Advanced Level for Commercial Usage)